fzoffoli/OCDPR_SelfCalibration/README.md

 Most of the code is already documented, the rest is in development.

+This code consider the CDPR modelling with winches on the platform, it was derived from a version where winches were placed in the frame.
 ## Prerequisites

 All the function and scripts have been tested with _[MATLAB2022b](https://mathworks.com/downloads/web_downloads/download_release?release=R2022b)_.